Romdeau/infinity-comlog/conductor/tracks/army_list_persistence_20251228/plan.md

 ## Phase 3: Validation & Automatic Migration
 Implement startup validation and the ability to re-parse lists from their stored base64.

-- [ ] Task: Implement a schema validation check that runs in `ArmyProvider` on initialization.
+- [x] Task: Implement a schema validation check that runs in `ArmyProvider` on initialization.
+945b97b
-- [ ] Task: Implement logic to automatically attempt a re-parse of a list if its `schemaVersion` is outdated or `validationHash` is invalid.
+- [x] Task: Implement logic to automatically attempt a re-parse of a list if its `schemaVersion` is outdated or `validationHash` is invalid.
+945b97b
-- [ ] Task: Add error handling and notifications for failed automatic re-parses.
+- [x] Task: Add error handling and notifications for failed automatic re-parses.
+16156e9
-- [ ] Task: Conductor - User Manual Verification 'Phase 3: Validation & Automatic Migration' (Protocol in workflow.md)
+- [~] Task: Conductor - User Manual Verification 'Phase 3: Validation & Automatic Migration' (Protocol in workflow.md)

 ## Phase 4: Settings Page Implementation
 Create a dedicated space for application settings and data management.